petersohn/home_automation/README.md

 * The lighttpd service is restarted.

 The upgrade does the same except for the user and database creation.

+This script can also be used for downloading the dependencies without creating a package (for running the web server locally).
+Note that the dependencies are always downloaded and are not deleted even after creating a package.

 # Tests